greenelab/deep-review/sections/05_treat.md

 with very different signs and symptoms for the same disease.
 Physicians are experienced in treating patients with common diseases, but rare diseases are extremely challenging.
 Unfortunately, machine learning methods also struggle for rare diseases.
-Because deep learning models are data-intensive, directly applying current deep learning models to diagnose patients with rare diseases would require prohibitively large datasets.
+Directly applying current deep learning models to diagnose patients with rare diseases would require prohibitively large datasets to provide sufficient training data to capture the rare instances.
 Focused effort in reducing the data requirements of deep learning by integrating pre-existing knowledge or compiling large datasets of patient records may unlock the power of deep learning for clinical practice.